mtrotta/kotlin-utils/README.md

 * `Node` class to represent a tree with a Key and a Value
 * `PriorityHashSet` for choosing objects with same hash based on a priority

-#### Dequeuer (with coroutines)
+### Dequeuer

-`Dequeuer` is an utility for processing many items in parallel using coroutines.
+`Dequeuer` is an utility for processing many items in parallel.

-It has three implementations:
+`ChainedDequeuer` for processing items in a chain of dequeuers

+##### With coroutines
+It has two implementations for massive concurrent execution and almost unlimited number of workers:
-* `BasicDequeuer` for basic processing with a fixed number of workers
+* `CoroutineDequeuer` for basic processing with a fixed number of workers
-* `BalancedDequeuer` for processing with a dynamic number of workers based on a rudimentary balancing algorithm
+* `BalancedCoroutineDequeuer` for processing with a dynamic number of workers based on a rudimentary balancing algorithm

+##### With classic threads executors
+It has two implementations for massive parallel execution but limited number of threads:
+* `ThreadDequeuer` for basic processing with a fixed number of workers
-* `ChainedDequeuer` for processing items in a chain of dequeuers
+* `BalancedThreadDequeuer` for processing with a dynamic number of workers based on a rudimentary balancing algorithm

 #### Delta